markusantonwolf/tailwind-css-plugin-custom-color-palette/README.md

-# Tailwind CSS Plugin for dynamic generated shades for your customized color palettes
+# Tailwind CSS Plugin for dynamic generated variants for your customized color palettes

-This Tailwind CSS plugin generates all shade variants and utilities for your customized color palette.
+This Tailwind CSS plugin generates all shade variants from -50 to -950 and utilities for your customized color palette.

 **Compatibility: Tailwind CSS 1.9.6 and ^2.X.**